-Larger shot or using a rifle can cause the projectile to go through the attacker, through your outside wall, through your neighbor’s wall and into your neighbor’s child.
-Aside from not wanting to hurt your neighbor’s child there is also the legal ramifications.
+A larger shot or using a rifle can cause the projectile to go through the attacker, through your outside wall, through your neighbor’s wall, and into your neighbor’s child.
+Aside from not wanting to hurt your neighbor’s child, there is also the legal ramifications.
 If that should happen, you would be guilty of manslaughter.

 If you decide that you want to have a gun for protection, I can’t advise this strongly enough, get professional training on handling it and get practice shooting it.
 You don’t want to touch your gun for the first time when you need to use it.